MrSep01/note_taking_App/README.md

 - Deliver a user-friendly interface.
 - Provide note creation, editing, and deletion capabilities.
-- Focus on mobile-readiness and overall user experience.
+Focus on mobile readiness and overall user experience.

 ## Features 📝